Paul O. Husting: Death and political consequences

 Husting was killed in a duck hunting accident on Rush Lake near Pickett, Wisconsin.
-While rising in a row boat after telling his brother Gustav to fire, Gustav accidentally shot his brother in the back.
+While Husting was rising in a row boat after telling his brother Gustav to fire, Gustav accidentally shot his brother in the back.
 Husting fell into a coma, and died later that same day.
-The New York Times described him as "the most aggressive leader" of the "loyalist" (i.e., supportive of Woodrow Wilson's pro-Allied policies) forces in Wisconsin, and contrasted him with "Senator La Follette and the pro-German constituency behind him".
+The New York Times described him as "the most aggressive leader" of the "loyalist" (e.g. supportive of Woodrow Wilson's pro-Allied policies) forces in Wisconsin, and contrasted him with "Senator La Follette and the pro-German constituency behind him".
 He is interred on the Husting family plot at Graceland Cemetery in Mayville.

 Husting's death was of political importance.
 In 1919 the Senate would have been under Democratic control had he not been succeeded by Republican Irvine Lenroot, as a consequence of which in 1919 the Senate had 49 Republicans and 47 Democrats (Vice-President Thomas R. Marshall was a Democrat, and had the power to break all ties).